-Step 6: Allow your cupcakes to cool on a cooling rack, then drizzle on the icing.
-These gluten free lemon cupcakes have a wonderful lemonade icing drizzle making them so refreshing.
+These gluten free lemon cupcakes have a wonderful lemonade icing drizzle, making them so refreshing.
 For an extra fancy occasion, top them with your favorite frosting.
 Dig in!!

-The best way to keep your cupcakes light and fluffy is to be very careful not to over mix the batter.
+The best way to keep your cupcakes light and fluffy is to be careful not to over-mix the batter.

 These cupcakes will keep up to 4 days in an airtight container.
 These cupcakes also freeze really well and can be stored for up to 4 months in the freezer.
 I place cooled cupcakes into a freezer-safe zip-style bag.

 - Gluten Free Lemon Donuts

 - 3 Minute Gluten Free Lemon Mug Cake

 - Gluten Free Lemon Tart

 "So yummy!
 Love this recipe"Lauren T, Pinterest User